bengrunfeld/brokenbanana/README.md

 # The Broken Banana

-A mobile-first online magazine for troubled fruit.
+A mobile-first online magazine for nervous fruit.

 ## Run locally